Archetypal Analysis++: Rethinking the Initialization Strategy: Experiments

-However, the increase in performance comes at a cost.
-Figure~\ref{fig:time} depicts the time needed for initializing the archetypes on the Covertype and Pose data sets for various choices of~$k$.
+\paragraph{Timing Results.} The increase in performance comes at a cost.
+Figure~\ref{fig:time} depicts the time needed to initialize the archetypes on the California Housing and Covertype data sets for various choices of~$k$.
 As expected, the fastest-performing method is Uniform since it uses no information about the data except the number of data points.
-FurthestSum is slower than Uniform, and the proposed approach AA++ is consistently the slowest.
-However, note that initializing $k$ points is still much cheaper than running $k$ AA iterations.
-Using the MCMC-based approximation reduces the initialization time of AA++ drastically, \eg, on Covertype, AA++MC using 1\% of the data points as the chain length $m$ takes approximately as much time as FurthestSum.
-Other chain lengths $m$ lower the initialization time to our first approximation of distances which is equivalent to $k$-means++.
+AAcoreset is slightly slower as it needs to compute the mean of the data as well as all distances to the mean.
+FurthestSum is slower than Uniform and AAcoreset, and the proposed approach AA++ is consistently the slowest.
+However, note that initializing $k$ points is still much cheaper than running $k$ AA iterations (black line).
+Using the distance approximation - which is equivalent to $k$-means++ - is much faster than AA++ and takes approximately as much time to initialize as FurthestFirst.
+Using the MCMC-based approximation also drastically reduces the initialization time of AA++.
+On Covertype, AA++MC using 1\% of the data points as the chain length $m$ takes approximately as much time as FurthestSum, and other chain lengths $m$ lower the initialization time to the time of $k$-means++. \looseness=-1